Last Updated: July 29, 2022

 Anger Management is Futile

-Anger is not Controllable
+Anger is Not Controllable

-It is All in Your Head
+It’s All in Your Head

 Anger is Inherited